fienvh/uit-documentatie/content/json-ld/latest/images/index.md

 # Manage images

-All the endpoints available to add and update images using the UiTdatabank JSON-LD API.
+All the endpoints available to add mediaObjects using the UiTdatabank JSON-LD API.